Get

 The Solution:

 The best way to keep your dog from barking on walks is to practice positive reinforcement of desirable behavior.
 Give treats for calm behavior and encourage calmness.
-It’s also a good opportunity to train your dog to focus on you during your walks, so make sure to provide positive reinforcement when your dog looks at you as well.
+It’s a good opportunity to train your dog to focus on you during your walks, so make sure to also provide positive reinforcement when they look at you.

 6. Scavenging

 Does your dog love to pick up interesting things on their walk?
-Unfortunately, scavenging is a dangerous habit for your dog to be in.
-Pesticides, rodenticides, herbicides, rotten food, antifreeze, and other dangerous products impact objects that your dog picks up or consumes.
-Consuming items on walks can lead to intestinal obstructions, toxin exposure, and injuries for your dog.
+Unfortunately, scavenging is a dangerous habit for your dog to have.
+Pesticides, rodenticides, herbicides, rotten food, antifreeze, and other dangerous products can be on objects that your dog picks up or consumes.
+Eating items on walks can lead to gastrointestinal distress, intestinal obstructions, toxin exposure, and injuries.

 The Solution:

 If your dog is a big scavenger on walks, you may need to look into the use of a basket muzzle.
-Basket muzzles are a fantastic way to keep your dog from being able to consume things while still allowing them to pant.
+This can be a fantastic way to keep your dog from being able to consume things while still allowing them to pant.
 Just make sure to read up on proper muzzle sizing.

 Positive reinforcement and encouraging your dog to focus on you throughout their walk are also good options for reducing or eliminating this behavior.
 Train your dog the commands “leave it” and “drop it” so you can quickly get them away from potentially dangerous items.